 Boys that shake hands with a firm grip and look adults in the eye during conversation

-Boys who open doors for ladies and picks up bags when they see someone in need despite their schedule
+Boys who open doors for ladies and pick up bags when they see someone in need despite their schedule

-Boys that know they are forgiven when mistakes happen but are prepared to make repair when necessary
+Boys that know they are forgiven when mistakes happen but are prepared to make repairs when necessary

 In this house, we raise boys.